j-sadowski/jobsearch-ai/README.md

 # jobsearch-ai

 `jobsearch-ai` is a command-line tool that uses large language models (LLMs) to automate and enhance the job search process.
-It fetches job postings from LinkedIn, scores them against your resume using AI, and helps you identify the best matches.
+It fetches job postings from Apify, scores them against your resume using AI, and helps you identify the best matches.
 Inspired by an agentic job search [repo](https://github.com/Husseinjd/job-search-2.0).

 If you are interested in using the Ollama backend, make sure you have Ollama installed and the proper model specified.